Impact of embedded $^{163}$Ho on the performance of the transition-edge sensor microcalorimeters of the HOLMES experiment: isotope embedding

 \section{\Ho\ isotope embedding}

 The \Ho\ nuclei for the HOLMES experiments are produced by irradiating \Er\ enriched \ero\ samples in a flux of thermal neutrons \cite{heinitz_production_2018b}.
 The irradiated samples are then chemically purified by ion exchange chromatography to separate other chemical species produced by nuclear reactions in the reactor \cite{heinitz_production_2018b}.
 The final samples still contain traces of $^{165}$Ho ($\approx 2$ $^{163/165}$Ho at. ratio) and $^{166m}$Ho ($\approx 2\times10^3$ $^{163/166m}$Ho at. ratio) which must be removed to prevent extra contributions to the detector heat capacity and, in the case of the beta decaying $^{166m}$Ho, to limit background counts interfering with the neutrino mass measurement.
 The \Ho\ nuclei are introduced in HOLMES microcalorimeters by ion implantation \cite{degerone_development_2023}.
 A holmium ion current is produced by a hot-running cold plasma sputter ion source.
 Ions are accelerated to 30\,keV and the 163 mass component of the beam is selected by a solenoid magnet and an adjustable slit at the beam waist.
 When it reaches the detector array, the beam has an approximately 2D gaussian cross-section with a FWHM of about 4\,mm.
 The deflected 165 and 166 mass ions are separated from the 163 mass one by about 7 and 11 $\sigma$s, respectively, and are almost completely masked by the slit.
-Based on SRIM\footnote{SRIM 2013 software package, \url{https://www.srim.org}} simulations of the implantation profile, we estimate an approximate holmium concentration of $x_{\mathrm{Ho}}\approx0.15$\% for a \Ho\ activity of 1\,Bq.
+Based on SRIM\footnote{SRIM 2013 software package, \url{https://www.srim.org}} simulations of the implantation profile -- which has a mean depth of about 4\,nm for 30\,keV ion energy -- we estimate an approximate average (peak) holmium concentration of $x_{\mathrm{Ho}} \approx 1.5\%(1.6\%)$ for a \Ho\ activity of 1\,Bq implanted in a $180\times180$\,\mum$^2$ gold absorber.